-The evaluation professional must provide a biographical sketch.

-Up to 3 additional biographical sketches for key personnel may be provided.
+- Use the Co-PD Biographical Sketch section ONLY if a Co-PD has been identified. - The evaluation professional must provide a biographical sketch in the Evaluation Professional Biographical sketch section. - Up to 3 additional biographical sketches for key personnel may be provided in the Key Personnel Biographical Sketch section.